 The beauty of Hawaiian baby names is that they take two concepts and bring them together to create a unique, amazing name.
 Such is the case with Aolani, a lovely sounding name if ever there were one.
 But when you understand the meaning of Aolani, (Hawaiian “ao” = cloud + “lani” = sky/heaven/royal), a baby named after a heavenly cloud sounds, well, heavenly.

 Floral baby names are fun, and if you’re looking for a flowery Hawaiian baby girl’s name, look no further than Roselani.
 It means “heavenly rose,” and is mostly of Hawaiian origin.

 “Heavenly flower” or “royal offspring.”
 The choice is yours when you give your baby the name Pualani.
 The name breaks down into “pua” which means “flower/offspring” and “lani,” meaning “heaven/sky/royal.”

 Welp, you can’t get much more Hawaiian than Aloha.
 It means “joyful sharing of love,” and while it can be a baby name, it’s most often associated with being a greeting.

 If pregnancy has made you glow, then Wena is an ideal name for your baby.
 It means “glow” in Hawaiian, and is a popular name.

 10 Alamea The Good Brigade/DigitalVision/Getty Images

-It’s as cliched as it comes, but when your baby came into your life, you just felt complete.
-And the Hawaiian baby girl’s name means just that: “whole” and “precious,” which pretty much describes this stage of your life.
+It’s as clichéd as it comes, but when your baby came into your life, you just felt complete.
+And this Hawaiian baby name means just that: “whole” and “precious,” which pretty much describes this stage of your life.